-According to Cherokee legend, Spearfinger is a shape-shifting witch with stone skin and a long obsidian spear in place of one of the fingers on her right hand.
+According to Cherokee legend, Spearfinger is a shape-shifting witch with stone skin and also a long obsidian spear in place of one of the fingers on her right hand.

 She would come in the guise of an old woman, fooling Cherokee children into trusting her because she appeared to be a village elder.

 Spearfinger would offer to brush their hair until they fell asleep, then she would stab them with her finger through the back of the neck or the heart and withdraw the liver, which she would devour.

 Legend has it, she has a mouth red with blood.